The consequences of lost passion for the job

 Improve compensation, career path and safety to recruit the next generation, and retain the current EMS workforce

-This will be a defining year for EMS, shaped by new care delivery options, legislative mandates and the public spotlight.
+2020 was a defining year for EMS, shaped by new care delivery options, legislative mandates and the public spotlight.
 In the 2020 EMS Trend Report, produced in collaboration with Fitch & Associates and the National EMS Management Association, and sponsored by Pulsara, learn how to harness the changes ahead to improve the health of your organization, strengthen and support your personnel, and to face the challenges of tomorrow.

 By Anthony Minge, EdD